 - Student is to submit the Disability Services Intake Form and documentation of disability (see Documentation Guidelines below) in one email to email@example.com.

 - Student will then complete a disability services initial interview with a staff member.
 The interview is an opportunity for the student and staff to discuss the student’s history, barriers, and how those barriers impact school, and potential accommodations to eliminate those barriers.
 The staff will either approve or deny accommodations.
 If approved, staff will review specific accommodations, explaining policies and procedures, discussing rights and responsibilities of the student and the college, and reviewing the Faculty Notification Process.

 If a student would like to appeal the decision made by the staff of Disability Services, he or she may do so by completing the standard Disability Services Appeals Process.

 Current information regarding the student’s diagnosis or diagnoses, substantial functional limitations on major life activity (such as learning, reading, writing, hearing, seeing, etc.), and recommendations for accommodations is very helpful when determining reasonable accommodations.
-Any information completed by a qualified professional and submitted by a student as supporting documentation for a student’s request will be considered.
-Information that reflects history of disability and accommodations is also helpful, but may require additional current documentation to supplement it.
+Information that reflects a history of disability and accommodations will be reviewed but may require additional current documentation to supplement it.
 Examples of valid documentation include, but are not limited to: